falkaer/the-guide/m0_introduction/README.md

 design and that getting your hands dirty can be both fun and motivating.

 It is important to note that the material and exercises have been made with a range of potential students in mind.
-From having taught yourself Python to experienced C++ programmer, from specialized in computer graphics to being a deep learning PhD.
+From having taught themselves Python to experienced C++ programmers, from specialized in computer graphics to being a deep learning PhD.
 There is a range in everything, including the exercises and hand-ins.
 As such it is very important to specify to students which parts of the exercises and hand-ins they are expected to do and which parts they are invited to do if they find it interesting.